dgcameron/erpcloudextract/README.md

 https://www.ateam-oracle.com/using-data-sync-to-load-data-from-fusionsaas-using-bicc-and-ucm
 https://www.ateam-oracle.com/set-up-oracle-fusion-saas-business-intelligence-cloud-connector-bicc-to-use-oracle-cloud-infrastructure-oci-object-storage

-- Extract to UCM (now called Oracle Webcenter Content Server), Cloud Storage Service (Classic), or OCI Object Storage
+- Extract to UCM (now called Oracle Webcenter Content Server), Cloud Storage Service (Classic), or OCI Object Storage.
+Note Oracle Storage Service Classic is not recommended and will not be discussed further in these notes.
 - Steps
     - Add offering.
     - Add a datastore for an offering (View Object).